Geometric translations of $(\varphi,\Gamma)$-modules for $\mathrm{GL}_2(\mathbb{Q}_p)$: Introduction

 \subsection{Change of weights}

 The functor $\frA_G^{\rig}$ is in conjectural and the geometric properties of $\frX_n$ are largely unknown.
 However, the answer to the question above is positive.
-We suppose that $\bh$ is regular for simplicity\footnote{Namely $h_1<\cdots<h_n$.
-Proposition \ref{propositionintroductionfiberproduct} works for general $\GL_n(K)$ and non-regular $\bh$ with suitable modifications.} and let $0=(0,\cdots,0)$ be the zero weight.
+We suppose that $\bh$ is regular (i.e. $h_1<\cdots<h_n$) for simplicity and let $0=(0,\cdots,0)$ be the zero weight.
 Let $B$ be the Borel subgroup of upper triangular matrices of $\GL_n$ with Lie algebra $\frb$.
 Consider the Grothendieck resolution

 where $\Ad$ denotes the adjoint action. \begin{proposition}[Proposition \ref{propositionfiberproduct}] There exists a (change of weights) morphism of stacks

 such that the following commutative diagram of stacks over $\Rig_L$